Explore13/ai-course-generator/README.md

 ## Overview

 AI Course Generator is a web application built with **Next.js** to create and manage personalized coding courses.
-This project leverages the power of AI to curate course content dynamically, tailoring it to users' preferences and learning needs.
+This project leverages the power of **Gemini** for generating course content and integrates **YouTube videos** using the YouTube Data API v3, tailoring course materials to users' preferences and learning needs.

 ---

 ## Features

-- **AI-Generated Content**: Dynamically generate coding course materials using AI.
+- **AI-Generated Content**: Automatically generate coding course materials using Gemini.
+- **Video Integration**: Seamless YouTube video integration via YouTube Data API v3 to enrich learning.
 - **User Management**: Secure user authentication powered by [Clerk](https://clerk.dev).
-- **Optimized Performance**: Built with modern web technologies like Next.js, including optimized font loading.
+- **Optimized Performance**: Built with modern web technologies like Next.js and Tailwind CSS for styling.
 - **Responsive Design**: Fully responsive and mobile-friendly.

 ---

 ## Tech Stack

-- **Frontend**: Next.js 15 with App Router.
+- **Frontend**: Next.js 15 with App Router and Tailwind CSS for modern styling.
-- **Backend**: API routes integrated with AI capabilities.
+- **Backend**: API routes with Gemini for AI-powered course content generation.
+- **Video Integration**: YouTube Data API v3 for embedding relevant videos into courses.
+- **Styling**: Tailwind CSS for responsive design.
 - **Authentication**: Clerk integration for user management.
 - **Deployment**: Vercel for seamless hosting and scaling.
 - **Database**: PostgreSQL with Drizzle ORM.

 ---

 ## Getting Started